scholacantorum/public-site/about/index.md

 # About Schola Cantorum

-**Our Vision:**  Schola Cantorum’s live performances inspire and transform audiences.
+**Our Vision:**  Schola Cantorum celebrates the joy of singing!

-**Our Mission:**  The mission of Schola Cantorum is to connect the Silicon Valley community with the wonders of choral music through outstanding live performances, educational outreach programs, and collaborations with local artists.
+**Our Mission:**  The mission of Schola Cantorum is to connect people with the joy of singing through moving performances, educational and community programs, and collaborations with local artists.